sougatamaitraearepo/apistratgey/README.md

 # API STRATEGY
-This readme file describes  why an organisation requires API Strategy .
+This readme file describes  why an organisation requires an API Strategy.

 # What an API STRATEGY contains -
 A API Stratgey conatins